 - v1 Scheduler HTTP API for communication between schedulers and the Mesos master.

 - v1 Executor HTTP API describes the new HTTP API for communication between executors and the Mesos agent.

 - API Client Libraries lists client libraries for the HTTP APIs.

-- Versioning describes HTTP API and release versioning.
+- API Versioning describes HTTP API and release versioning.

 - Mesos Modules for specifying Mesos modules for master, agent and tests.

-- Allocation Modules for how to write custom resource allocators.
+- Allocation Module for how to write custom resource allocators.